The Danger Of Trying To Reach The Bottom Of Gerringong Falls

-Thanks again to Orana car and truck rental, we made it our mission to head back last weekend.
-If’ we hadn’t hired a van from them to take our bikes, we wouldn’t have been able to go there and this car rental is by far the best I have experienced in Sydney for their fantastic, cheap, reliable service.
+We hired a van in Sydney from Orana car and truck rental, and we made it our mission to head back last weekend.
+If we hadn’t hired a van from them to take our bikes, we probably wouldn’t have gone as it would have been over a 20km walk.

-It’s actually taken me most of this week to get over the hike as it was very full on.
-Now, I’m not even going to attempt to tell you how to get down to the bottom because:
+It’s actually taken me most of this week to get over the hike & bike ride as it was full on.
+Now, I’m not even going to attempt to tell you how to get down to the bottom because of the following:

 And you know I’m all for inspiring you all with the places I visit, but with this particular place, I have to say there’s only one thing I can advise, and that’s it’s dangerous for anyone attempting this hike.